VNC Penetration Testing (Port 5901)

 sudo netstat -tnl |grep 5901

-From given image you can confirm that port 5901 is activated
+From the given image you can confirm that port 5901 is activated

-TightVNC is a free remote control software package that help client to connect with VNC server.
-I have downloaded it in client machine so that he can connect to vnc server.
+TightVNC is a free remote control software package that helps the client to connect with VNC server.
+I have downloaded it in the client machine so that he can connect to the vnc server.

-Client will get VNC authentication Popup enter the server password which you have set above.
+The client will get VNC authentication Pop up enter the server password which you have set above.

-From given image you can observe that window client has connected to ubuntu server and access his Desktop and could control it mouse and keyboard.
+From the given image you can observe that window client is connected to ubuntu server and we have accessed his Desktop you can control it using mouse and keyboard.

 Scanning plays an important role in penetration testing because through scanning attacker make sure which services and open ports are available for enumeration and attack.